fritids/wp-birthday-users/readme.txt

 This plugin should work wtih PHP 4.4 through last versions of php is always the best.

+= I upgrade from a version before 0.1.3 and I see birthdays 2 times in the ical? =

+Since 0.1.3 there is a change in the way the plugin saves the ical-file.
+If you encounter problems of duplicate events, run the "rebuild birthdays" on the overview page on "Birthday users".
+This will cleanupthe old usage and recreate it in the new way.

+= I have version 0.1.3 but it gives an error when I activate the plugin, what to do? =

+For some reason there went 2 breakspaces in the core plugin file.
+You can edit the file wp-birthday-users.php at the end by remove the breakspaces.
+Or you could upgrade to the last version.
+I'm sorry for this.

 == Changelog ==

 = 0.1.4 =